 Finally, pour the batter into the greased pan and bake for 25 - 28 minutes until a toothpick comes out clean.

-Serve your healthy almond flour cornbread as a dinner, brunch, holiday, or Thanksgiving side.
+Serve your healthy almond flour cornbread for dinner, brunch, holiday, or Thanksgiving.
+I personally love it with these Maple Roasted Acorn Squash Slices.
 Everyone will love it!

 Easy ingredient substitutions:

-I love this gluten-free cornbread recipe as is, but if you are missing an ingredient or two, here is a list of the very best substitutions.
+I absolutely love this gluten-free cornbread as is, but if you're missing an ingredient or need to switch things up, here are the best substitutions to keep things easy:

-- Butter: You can try to use melted coconut oil or vegan butter if you want to make this cornbread dairy free.
+- Butter: You can use vegan butter to make this cornbread dairy-free.

 Frequently Asked Questions